hchen626/python/AB_Testing/README.md

 # Things that I came across on AB Testing #

 I recollect what I learned from school (Frequenist view).
 I recently dusted off my good old statistic textbook, so I can find some more info Bayesian view.
 I'll continue to review and update what I find.
 Use the example code at your own risk.
-Not everything in the notebook is able to render, so you probably need to download the notebook.
+Not everything in the notebook is able to render when you preview the book on website, so you probably need to download the notebook.
 I am using Juypter 6.1.4 by the way.

 ### Summary on this Topic ###
 What I found on the internet is: